DyKnow/SignalR-ObjC/README.md

 ## LICENSE

 SignalR-ObjC is available under the MIT license.
-See the [LICENSE](https://github.com/DyKnow/SignalR-ObjC/blob/master/LICENSE.md) file for more info.
+See the [LICENSE](https://github.com/DyKnow/SignalR-ObjC/blob/master/LICENSE.md) file for more info.<br/>
 SignalR-ObjC uses 3rd-party code which each have specific licenses, see [ACKNOWLEDGEMENTS](https://github.com/DyKnow/SignalR-ObjC/blob/master/ACKNOWLEDGEMENTS.md) for contributions